json-api/json-api/extensions/jsonpatch/index.md

 ### Request URLs and Patch Paths <a href="#patch-urls" id="patch-urls" class="headerlink"></a>

-The request URL and each Patch operation's `"path"` are complementary and **MUST** combine to target a particular resource, collection, attribute, or relationship.
+The request URL and each Patch operation's `"path"` are complementary and **MUST** combine to target a particular resource, collection, resource attribute, or relationship.

 If a server supports the Patch extension, it **MUST** allow Patch operations at